ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 4. Compress the resized image by dragging and dropping the resized image into the [TinyPNG web application](https://tinypng.com/).
 5. Download the compressed image and add it to the root of the Ansible project.
 Make sure it is named `logo.png`.

+Alternatively, you can use our pre-commit hook to automatically take care of steps 2-5 when the `logo.png` file is staged with git.

 <a href="#testing" style="width:100%"><img style="width:100%" alt="-----------------------------------------------------" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>

 ## ➤ Testing